The Best AI Certifications Worth Getting in 2026 (And Which Ones to Skip)

 - IBM AI Engineering Certificate or DeepLearning.AI specialisations for the skills

-- AWS or Azure certification for the career credential (choose based on your employer's cloud)
+- AWS or Azure certification for the career credential (choose based on your employer's cloud platform)

 If you're changing careers into AI: